EVORA-project/evora-ontology/models/docs/Fungus.md

     name: infectivityTest
-    description: The description of the completed infectivity test, providing details on the methods, conditions, and results of the test used to assess the pathogen's ability to infect a host organism
+    description: The description of the completed infectivity test, providing details on the methods, conditions, and results of the test used to assess the pathogen's ability to infect a host organism.
     title: infectivity Test
     from_schema: https://w3id.org/evorao/
     related_mappings: